 Marion County Master Gardeners (MGs) are here to serve our neighbors in a variety of ways:

-We also staff the MG Help Desk at the OSU Extension Office, located in the county health services building, also at 3180 Center St. Clients call 503.373.3770, send us an e-mail, or come in with questions regarding plant culture; weed, insect and plant disease identification; and a wide variety of other home gardening issues.
+We also staff the MG Help Desk at the OSU Extension Office, located in the Farm Services Bureau Natural Resources building, 1320 Capitol St. NE.
+Clients call 503.373.3770, send us an e-mail, or come in with questions regarding plant culture; weed, insect and plant disease identification; and a wide variety of other home gardening issues.
 Experience, training, and an excellent library, as well as knowledge of online resources, help us provide the answers to most questions.
 For those outside our range of information, we supply referrals to other agencies and organizations, including our Marion Co. horticulturist, Neil Bell.
 From October through March, the Help Desk is staffed Monday through Friday from 9:00 am to 1:00 pm.
 April through September, office hours are 9:00 am to 5:00 pm Monday through Thursday, and 9 to 1 on Friday.
 Messages left on our voicemail outside those hours will be answered on the next business day.

 During much of the year, MGs also sponsor and staff booths at various fairs, garden shows and farmers’ markets.
 These serve as a mobile form of the Help Desk, and are an opportunity to find answers to your gardening questions and pick up useful information.